LucasChilders/dart_lifx/README.md

 ## Methods

-All methods are asynchronous and contain optional `light` parameter, by default all lights are selected.
+All methods are asynchronous and most contain optional `light` parameter, by default all lights are selected.
 Pass light ID, found with `getLights()` to control individual lights.

 Read more about `setState` [here](https://api.developer.lifx.com/docs/set-state).